The law of diminishing marginal utility explains why

 The law of diminishing marginal utility helps to explain the negative slope of the demand curve and the law of demand.
 If the satisfaction obtained from a good declines, then buyers are willing to pay a lower price, hence demand price is inversely related to quantity demanded, which is the law of demand.

-Which of the following items is NOT an argument for locating industries in rural areas? ...
+Which of the following is not correct? ...